ludocode/pottery/docs/glossary.md

-## Non-intrusive Container Value Operations
+## Container Value Operations

 The two fundamental mutation operations for non-intrusive containers are "emplace" and "displace".
-These create and destroy unitialized storage for values in the container.
+These manage unitialized storage for values in the container.

 - **`emplace()`**: Create uninitialized storage for a value in the container.
 You must initialize the value yourself before calling any other functions on the container.
 (Note that this is not the same as the C++ STL operation "emplace", which is instead called "construct" in Pottery.)

-- **`displace()`**: Remove uninitialized storage for a value in the container.
-You must deinitialize a value yourself before displacing it, and you cannot call any other functions on the container in between.
+- **`displace()`**: Discard uninitialized storage for a value in the container.
+You must de-initialize (destroy) a value yourself before displacing it, and you cannot call any other functions on the container in between.

 The other core operations on non-intrusive containers wrap emplace and displace with appropriate lifecycle operations.

 - **`insert()`**: Insert a value passed by value into the non-intrusive container.
 (Other libraries sometimes call this "push".)
 This requires that the value can be passed, i.e. moved by value; see the glossary for "pass".
-Note "insert" means something different on intrusive containers.

 - **`extract()`**: Extract a value, returning (passing) it to the caller by value and removing its storage from the container.
 (Other libraries sometimes call this "pop" or "remove".)
 It requires that the value can be passed, i.e. moved by value; see the glossary for "pass".

-- **`remove()`**: Destroy a value and remove its storage from the non-intrusive container.
-This is essentially `destroy()` followed by `displace()`, and it's the usual way to remove values from a container that owns its values.
+- **`remove()`**: De-initialize (destroy) a value and remove its storage from the non-intrusive container.
+This is essentially `lifecycle_destroy()` followed by `displace()`, and it's the usual way to remove values from a container that owns its values.
 It requires that the container is able to destroy its values.
-Note "remove" means something different on intrusive containers.

 - **`construct()`**: In the context of a container operation, create uninitialized storage for a value and then run its C++ constructor in-place, passing the given arguments along with perfect forwarding.
 (In the C++ STL this is called "emplace", which means something different in Pottery.)
 This operation only exists in C++.